Online Engineering Schools in California

 - Chemical Engineers – 12.5 percent increase (200 new jobs)

 Notably, many of the average salaries for California engineers are higher than national averages.
 As with any salary projections, taking into account the cost of living is also important.
-As such, the Missouri Economic Research and Information Center (MERIC 2023) found that California was the fourth most expensive state, coming in behind only Massachusetts, the District of Columbia, and Hawaii.
+As such, the Missouri Economic Research and Information Center (MERIC 2024) found that California was the second most expensive state, coming in behind only Hawaii.
 For engineers, this means relatively high salaries may still need to go as far as lower salaries in other states, so that is something to keep in mind.

-For aspiring engineers across all specializations, there’s an abundance of university programs—including distance-based training—to prepare for this high-growth, high-paying career field.
+There are many university programs—including distance-based training—available for aspiring engineers across all specializations to prepare for this high-growth, high-paying career field.